nvdk/ember-fastboot-proxy-service/README.md

       LIVE_RELOAD: 'false'
 ```
 ## Quirks

+Mainly issues related to running the server in Docker.

 ### Redirects
 If in ONLY_RUN_FASTBOOT: 'false' and your server redirects https to http.
 As a workaround some additional mapping is needed to make sure the rendering by the fastboot app works.
 (If you have better solution, let me know)
 In docker-compose